 Eva and Arie Halpern knew each other as children.
 Of the 2,000 Jewish families who lived in Chorostkow, Poland, they were among the only twenty people who survived.
 Spending the war years in ghettos, labor camps, and in hiding, they lost most of their families and friends in the Shoah.

 After the war, Eva and Arie married their first spouses, Bernard Stein and Frieda Halpern, each of whom died prematurely, and then married each other and became a blended family with five children, sixteen grandchildren and two great-grandchildren.
 They rebuilt their lives with tremendous energy and optimism and made important contributions to their community in the United States.
 In addition, they were very strong Zionists and were always very involved with and supportive of Israel.

 Despite the tragedies they and their families suffered, Eva and Arie never stopped believing in G-d and emphasized the utmost importance of Holocaust remembrance and education, saying: “The world must know and remember what happened!”

 Eva's and Arie’s dedication, tenacity and generosity serve as an inspiration to us all.

-This endowment provides four-year financial awards to two young men and two young women who have excelled during middle school at academics, chesed, art, music or athletics.
-All eighth-graders applying for admission as a freshman at RKYHS are eligible to apply for the program, which provides each recipient with a $3,000 award towards the freshman, sophomore and junior years, and with a $1,000 award towards the senior year.
+This endowment provides four-year financial awards to four students who have excelled during middle school in academics, chesed, art, music or athletics.
+All eighth-graders applying for admission as a freshman at RKYHS are eligible to apply for the program, which provides each recipient with a $3,000 award towards the freshman, sophomore, and junior years, and with a $1,000 award towards the senior year.